kc-ml2/Take-Home-Projects/Imbalanced-Signal-Data/readme.md

 ---

 ### What to submit
-A git repo with your modifications to the provided code.
+A git repo with your code.
-- The structure of the code may be changed in any way

-A separate document, in any format, explaining different approaches considered and tested and their results.
+A separate document, in any format, explaining your approach and results.
-- The results do not have to be better.
-However, a clear justification is prefered.
-- Please include a result (table or a figure) that compares the results across different approaches.

 ---